Sunoo/homebridge-camera-ffmpeg/README.md

       ]
     }

-* Optional camera videoConfig vcodec, if your running on a RPi with the omx version of ffmpeg installed, you can change to the hardware accelerated video codec with this option.
+* Optional parameter vcodec, if your running on a RPi with the omx version of ffmpeg installed, you can change to the hardware accelerated video codec with this option.

 ```
 {